microchip-pic-avr-solutions/avr128da48-cnano-bootloader-melody/readme.md

   12. Open the Pin Grid View.
 PC6 is used for the Bootloader Indication pin (output), PC7 is the Bootloader Entry pin (input), UART Tx and Rx are on PC0 and PC1.
 Select the Pin Module from the project resources, System option.
 Pins are configured to digital by deselecting the analog check box option for all the pins used.
 Make sure pull-up is enabled for RX and TX.
   ![Pin Settings for AVR Bootloader](Images/Pin_Settings.png)

-  13. Press 'Generate Button' to generate the project code.
+  13. Press 'Generate' to generate the project code.
 Make sure the generation is completed successfully.
     ![Generate Code](Images/Generate%20Code.png)

   14. Next step is to configure the project properties.
 This can be opened by selecting "File->Project Properties".
 Select "AVR128DA48 Curiosity Nano" under Connected Hardware Tool, DFP version under Packs and the XC8 or AVR-GCC version under compiler toolchain.
 Also select the XC8 or GCC under Categories section based on the compiler selected.